 The SiriusXM SXPL1V1 Onyx Plus Satellite Radio dash mount design is such a game changer, and so easy, that we found ourselves swapping it out from vehicle to vehicle without a second thought, even bringing it indoors and to connect with a home stereo unit.
 The touchscreen is intuitive and the product offers plenty of presets, along with the option to pause, rewind and fast forward content with the press of a button.
 The best CB radio is also a great addition to your car.

 Of course, this is a device exclusively for listening to SiriusXM broadcasts and archived content.
 It features no Bluetooth connectivity, meaning you cannot stream music and podcasts from your phone to this device.
 Still, this radio is truly a great deal, made even more so by the free three month “All Access” SiriusXM subscription that comes packed in.
+The SiriusXM SXEZR1V1 Onyx EZR Satellite Radio with Vehicle Kit is another version of the Onyx line.
+Pick from various programming packages to get commercial-free music, sports, news, talk radio, etc., and you can store up to 10 of your favorite channels.
+This XM radio does require an existing FM radio, and to activate the satellite receiver, you have to set up the device online or call a specific number.
+Note that you can’t rewind and replay on this device, but you can on other Onyx models.

 How We Decided